RnScully/Books/README.md

 </p>
 Furthermore, since the average user rating given to books is much higher than the average rating (of all user ratings) for each book, we can conclude, per Simpson's Paradox, that highly reviewed books get more ratings, and a higher porportion of 5 star ratings.
 This suggests that goodreads actually is working, by leading people to focus on the best books.

+That goodreads is working...does not mean that we ought be happy with the state of ratings.
+Ratings ought not

+## Future improvements
+- use quantile data to generate an api that will respond to user-submitted books with their normalized scoring, ie: I submit Jane Eyre, and the system tells me that *Jane Eyre is among the worst books on goodreads*.
+More seriously, I expet a response that tells the user what percent of all other books on goodreads that book is ranked higher than, placing it on a graph, and likely a cute response along the lines of the sarcastic and juevenile opinion above.
+- pull review text as well as ratings, and do natural language processing on that to further inform our calculations about the quality of books.

-Anyone who wonders if I fall into this same issue...well, [here's my goodreads shelf,](https://www.goodreads.com/review/list/26338733) which you can see is...primarily 4 and 5 star ratings.
+Finally, anyone who wonders if I fall into this same issue...well, [here's my goodreads shelf,](https://www.goodreads.com/review/list/26338733) which you can see is...primarily 4 and 5 star ratings.